Do Suffering Bottoms Go To Heaven?

 “Gyu-yeon wouldn’t dump me.”

 “Poor thing.
-Sorry, but I saw it—Yu Gyu-yeon leaving the department store alone.”
+Sorry, but I saw it.
+Yu Gyu-yeon leaving the department store alone.”

-Naru, who had clung to disbelief until the end, finally broke.
-He could have ignored the claim, but if someone had seen Gyu-yeon leave alone…
+Naru, who had refused to believe Geon-hyuk until the end, finally broke down.
+He could have ignored the claim that he’d been dumped, but if he’d been seen leaving the department store alone…

-“What should we do about this?
+“What should we do about this.
 I haven’t even gotten to the main point yet.”

 “Ugh, uup…”

-“Don’t cry.
-Listen—the backstory’s even more fun.”
+“Don’t cry, listen.
+The backstory is even more fun.”

 #21 Chapter 21